-UPDATE – CopperBank will commence a diamond core drilling program at Pyramid during July and August, 2017.
-The most current explanation of the project, and proposed work programs can be found on the company presentation found here.
+UPDATE – CopperBank completed 3,629 metres of diamond core drilling at Pyramid during July and August, 2017.
+The most current explanation of the project, and work programs can be found on the company presentation.

 The Pyramid porphyry copper-molybdenum deposit is a quartz diorite porphyry and hornfelsed sediment hosted system, likely of calc-alkaline affinity.
 A maiden inferred resource has been established at Pyramid as the result of multi-phase diamond core drilling program.
 Antofagasta Minerals PLC drilled 30 core holes between 2010 and 2012 for a total of 7,458 meters.
 In addition to drilling, several geophysical surveys including ground magnetics and induced polarization (IP) were conducted simultaneously as was continued mapping and prospecting.
 June 2013 SRK Consulting authored an inferred mineral resource report that also contemplates additional drilling as the Pyramid deposit is still open laterally and at depth.